ortus-boxlang/boxlang-docs/language/java-integration.md

 1. Add the jars/libs to the BoxLang Lib paths.
 2. The `Application.bx` allows you to declare a `this.javaSettings` struct where you can declare an array of locations of the libraries to load upon application startup with some nice modifiers.
 This will allow you to store and even leverage CommandBox for the management of such jars.
 3. The `createObject( "java" )` construct allows you to pass in a third argument which can be a location or an array of locations of libraries to class load.
-This is also great for custom CFCs, task runners, or isolated class loading.
+This is also great for custom classes, task runners, or isolated class loading.

 ### this.javaSettings